Catherine Ann Rafter Pyle

 Uniontown

-Catherine had been employed as a Social Worker at the Uniontown Hospital for 45 years and was a member of St. Mary Roman Catholic Church and the Christian Mothers.
+Catherine had been employed as a social worker at the Uniontown Hospital for 45 years and was a member of St. Mary Roman Catholic Church and the Christian Mothers.
+She was a loving mother and grandmother, who enjoyed traveling with her son amd gardening.

 (0) comments